unixs/node-btree/README.md

 ## Limitations

-Same as GTree:
+* Same as GTree:

-`
-The tree may not be modified while iterating over it (you can't add/remove items).
-To remove all items matching a predicate, you need to add each item to a list in your GTraverseFunc as you walk over the tree, then walk the list and remove each item.
+> The tree may not be modified while iterating over it (you can't add/remove items).

-`
+* Module has some copy/paste from original glib C code for iterator implementation.
 So.. for-of cycle is work fine, but usage forEach() method - preferred.

-Node.js >= 10.
+* Node.js >= 10.

+* Support building on POSIX platforms only at this moment.

+## Dependency & build

+For successfull instalation you must have installed libglib binary & C headers.

+On Ubuntu GNU/Linux this packages must be installed:

+* libglib2.0-dev

 ## Usage